 Personal Statement

 I think of myself as a constructive person.
 Assembling small components to achieve meaningful purpose has always been my excitement.
 Before entering the college, the excitement was converted into effective leadership as I planned multiple successful class activities such as designing a yearbook.
 In college, I joined a program, which aims to teach building mobile applications.
 As I implemented different components and combined them to make the whole application functional, I rediscovered my excitement during the developing process.
 So, I decided to experience the complete development cycle of a mobile app even though only the front-end half was taught.
 Taking online tutorials during my free time, I was able to implement various features of the application through trials and errors.
 When my own mobile app finally showed up in the App Store, the sense of achievement makes me determine to pursue my bachelor degree in computer science.

+Assembling small parts to build towards a larger goal has always been my excitement.
+In high school, such excitement brought about effective leadership in many event planning, such as designing a yearbook.
+In the past few years, I was lucky to rediscover my excitement by implementing different components and combining them to make a whole application become functional. (写到这我还是觉得提高中不太好。) Although only the front-end half was taught in class, I was eager to experience the complete development cycle of a mobile app.
+I started to take online tutorials during my free time and I was finally able to implement various features of the applications after trials and errors.
+When I saw my own design finally showed up in the App store, I came out of this experience with the firm belief that computer science will be my life pursuit.

 This experience also reveals enormous amounts of mechanisms behind one seemly-simple application to me.
 To fulfill my curiosity about underlying layers of modern applications, I took many challenging computer science courses such as Internet protocols, operating system, and distributed systems.
-I did well in these challenging courses and gained a major GPA of 3.96/4.0.
+I did well in these challenging courses.
 I believed these courses would lay a strong foundation for my computer science knowledge.
 I also applied my ability by joining a student start-up as an iOS application developer.
 Through collaboration, we built our own app, Vinci fitness.
 From this app, users can organize group fitness activities or join listing activities on the local map.
 We hoped to see that this application could improve social dynamics between people in fitness programs.

-I Intending to explore further in particular directions of computer science, I started to look for research opportunities in the department.
-I was lucky to meet Professor Henry Fuchs, with a little chat, he recognized my work and was willing to hire me as a paid undergraduate research assistant in his graphics research group. explored further in the field of computer vision and graphics as I was hired by Professor Henry Fuchs to become one of youngest research assistant in his group.
+I explored further in the field of computer vision and graphics as I was hired by Professor Henry Fuchs to become one of the youngest research assistant in his group.
 Since then, I actively participated in computer science researches until the present time.
 Following experienced graduate students, I learned to build applications on state of the art augmented reality and virtual reality devices such as Microsoft Hololens and HTC Vive and basic knowledge about computer graphics and visions.
 As I gradually accumulated my knowledge base, I found myself capable of leading research project independently.